pellse/assembler/README.md

 As we are working with three distinct and independent data sources, the process of joining data from `Customer`, `BillingInfo`, and `OrderItem` into a `Transaction` must be performed at the application level.
 This is the primary objective of this library.

-When utilizing [reactive-assembler-core](https://central.sonatype.com/artifact/io.github.pellse/reactive-assembler-core), the aggregation of multiple reactive data sources and the implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) can be accomplished as follows:
+When utilizing the [Assembler Library](https://central.sonatype.com/artifact/io.github.pellse/reactive-assembler-core), the aggregation of multiple reactive data sources and the implementation of the [API Composition Pattern](https://microservices.io/patterns/data/api-composition.html) can be accomplished as follows:

 ```java
 import reactor.core.publisher.Flux;